 The system information collection tool gathers information about the machine to which the management console is connected, and saves it to a file.
 You may want to provide this file when contacting Acronis technical support.

-This option is available under bootable media and for machines where Agent for Linux is installed.
+This option is available under bootable media.

 To collect system information

 - 1. In the management console, under Tools, click Collect system information. - 2.
 Specify where to save the file with system information.